This post may contain affiliate links. Read our disclosure here.

 Cania Gorge is home to a large range of wildlife!
 During our stay we encountered hundreds of very friendly wild birds, kangaroos, wallabies, bettongs, possums and lizards, both within the national park, at the caravan park and at Lake Cania.

 The nearby town of Monto is closest town to Cania Gorge, serving the surrounding farm area.
-You can explore more the history of the local area with a visit to the Monto Historical Complex.
+You can explore more the history of the local area with a visit to the Monto Historical Complex, and check out the amazing silo art!

 Visit the Mulgildie Bunyip